gwu-libraries/sfm-ui/docs/install.rst

 and be prefixed with *sfm-*.

 `sfm-docker <https://github.com/gwu-libraries/sfm-docker>`_ provides the necessary ``docker-compose.yml`` files to compose the services into a complete instance of SFM.
+The latest production release is ``prod.docker-compose.yml``.

 For a container, there may be multiple flavors of the container.
 In particular, there may be the following: